 I was once told, “Do good—it’s all that matters,” and it has since become a life mantra, a constant regardless of changing scenery or work.

-I am a northern California native, Oregon Duck, former Washington, D.C. local, and current artist-in-residence for the National Park Service.
+I am a northern California native, Oregon Duck, former Washington, D.C. local, and an amateur South Dakotan.

 I have a particular affinity for kayaking, sending handwritten letters, and initiating group hugs.
 My love for the Everglades, Redwoods, and great Pacific Ocean runs deep.

 I work on local and federal initiatives to end homelessness, and am the Co-founder of the outdoor group, Wild Wilderness Women.
-In addition, I am a staff writer for Misadventures Magazine and a freelance essayist.
+In addition, I am a freelance essayist.
+I spent the 2017 summer and fall seasons as the artist-in-residence for Oregon Caves National Monument and Preserve.

 My interests and titles vary, but I’ve found that they all end up connected through my writing.
 The essays on my blog are a pursuit to uncover beauties, explore forgiveness, manifest love, and nourish the soul though intimate anecdotes, occasional rants, and painted descriptions of the people and places I meet.